encircle/dockerbuilds/images/php/localgovdrupal/README.md

 # Drupal 9

-This readme is for the encircle Drupal 9 image.
+This readme is for the encircle LocalGovDrupal image

-The image is Drupal 7 on the official PHP alpine image, packaged with Composer and Drush.
+The image is Drupal 9 on the official PHP alpine image, packaged with Composer and Drush.

 Installations/upgrades are automated, if no site is present a new one will be installed.